 4. Hand wash the exhaust system and dry the pipe and silencer with a clean shop towel.

 5. Apply spray metal protectant on exposed metal components, such as the exhaust pipe, silencer, shock shafts and suspension springs/pivots.
+Important: Do not spray metal protectant on the drive or driven clutches.

 After washing your snowmobile, it is important to use Polaris Premium All Season grease (part number 2871322 or part number 2871423) to lubricate the various suspension/steering pivot points.
 This forces out any water accumulated within the joints, which prevents the formation of corrosion and rust.